SEP vs Solo 401(k) vs SIMPLE on your actual profit.

 Small-business retirement plans look similar from the outside and diverge fast in practice.
 The right one depends on three things: business profit, whether the owner has W-2 wages from the entity, and whether there are employees who would also have to be funded.

-This selector is built for solo owners and 2-3 person practices.
-It covers the SEP IRA, Solo 401(k), SIMPLE IRA, and a brief look at defined benefit plans for owners who can fund more than $70,000 per year.
-It includes the math, the deadlines, and the moments each plan goes from "fine" to "wrong."
+This selector is built for solo owners and small practices.
+It covers SEP IRA, one-participant 401(k), SIMPLE IRA, and when a defined benefit plan deserves professional modeling.
+It includes current 2026 limits and the questions that can change the result.

 The role here is CPA-led planning support: tax-side analysis of the plan choice, coordination with payroll, and the year-end execution.
 It is not investment management, advisor commissions, or product sales.